nihmaltk/Azure-Learning-Journey/08-azure-command-line-interface/README.md

   --admin-username <ADMIN_USERNAME> \
   --generate-ssh-keys
   --output json \
   --verbose
   ```

-**Explantion**
+**Explanation**

-`az vm create` - Create a new Virtual Machine in Azure.
+* `az vm create` - Create a new Virtual Machine in Azure.

-`--resource-group azureCLIResourceGroup` - Specifies the resource group where the VM should be created.
+* `--resource-group azureCLIResourceGroup` - Specifies the resource group where the VM should be created.

-`--name azureCLIVM` - Gives the name to your virtual machine.
+* `--name azureCLIVM` - Gives the name to your virtual machine.

-`--image <OS_IMAGE_NAME>` - Defines the operating system image for the VM.
+* `--image <OS_IMAGE_NAME>` - Defines the operating system image for the VM.

-`--vnet-name <VNET_NAME>` - Specifies the Virtual Network (VNet) in which the VM will be placed.
+* `--vnet-name <VNET_NAME>` - Specifies the Virtual Network (VNet) in which the VM will be placed.

-`--subnet <SUBNET_NAME>` - Specifies the subnet within the VNet to attach the VM's network interface to.
+* `--subnet <SUBNET_NAME>` - Specifies the subnet within the VNet to attach the VM's network interface to.

-`--admin-username <ADMIN_USERNAME>` - VM's username.
+* `--admin-username <ADMIN_USERNAME>` - VM's username.

-`--generate-ssh-keys` - If you don’t have SSH keys, Azure will generate and store them in your local PC .
+* `--generate-ssh-keys` - If you don’t have SSH keys, Azure will generate and store them in your local PC .
 If keys already exist, it uses them.

-`--ouput json` -  Outputs the result in JSON format (structured and machine-readable)
+* `--ouput json` -  Outputs the result in JSON format (structured and machine-readable)

-`--verbose` - Displays detailed progress messages (step-by-step execution)
+* `--verbose` - Displays detailed progress messages (step-by-step execution)

 ## Summary